 You must have a working VHF marine band radio.
 The official tournament channel will be channel 80.
 You may monitor any channel while fishing, but may not transmit by radio, cell phone* or any other electronic equipment, except in case of emergency.
 You may not arrange for someone to transmit information over the radio such as location or fishing program in the open for your benefit.
 You may not come into contact with another vessel, nor have any communication with anyone else during a tournament, unless otherwise noted in the rules as permitted.
 Transmitting or receiving any type of information via any communication device is prohibited.
 You may not use a cell phone, or any other electronic device to track the location of other boats or competitors during tournament hours. *Cell phone use parameters: Cell phones are for emergency use only.
 The number for the TD is located on the back of all boat cards and any emergency should be relayed to the TD.
-Make arrangements not to have business or other non-emergency calls during tournament hours.
+Make arrangements not to have business or other non-emergency calls during tournament hours if possible, we understand people have work and family to attend to.
 If the TD finds that you have transmitted or received information to better your day or catch more fish you would be in violation of the rules, you will be disqualified.

-Water open to fishing will be the contiguous waters of Lake Erie.
-All Ohio game and fish regulations must be adhered to while pre-fishing and fishing on tournament day.
+Water open to fishing will be the contiguous waters of Lake Erie (anywhere your boat can take you from our launch location.)
+All local game and fish regulations must be adhered to while pre-fishing and fishing on tournament day.
 Competitors must not come in contact with other boats during tournament fishing hours until your fish have been weighed, or your boat board has been turned in to tournament officials.
 Contact means physical touching or passing of equipment.
 The only exception to this is in an emergency situation.
-If your boat becomes disabled, you must contact the TD for options on weighing your catch.
+If your boat becomes disabled, you must contact the TD for options on weighing your catch, safety first always.
 Fish must never be combined between teams.
 Only SIX rods may be upright and visible while fishing.
 Putting rods in holders while running to another spot is acceptable.
 Contestants will be limited to one lure or presentation per rod.

 Teams must be past the official check in site before the end of tournament hours to weigh fish.
 Any team arriving one minute or more late will not be allowed to weigh in.
 It is the angler’s responsibility to verify the check-in boat has confirmed your boat number as you pass.
 Check in site will be announced at each tournament.
 The employee or person designated as the boat check has the final say if a boater was late.
 The TD will not overturn the decision made by the check in boat.